molily/molily.de/_posts/2017-11-25-robust-javascript.md

 For example, the liberal, fault-tolerant [HTML 5 parser definition](https://www.w3.org/TR/html5/syntax.html#parsing-html-documents) along with the conservative [HTML 5 syntax definition](https://www.w3.org/TR/html5/syntax.html#writing-html-documents) is an application of Postel’s Law.

-Personally, I don’t think Postel’s Law should be seen as a “general principle of robustness”.
+Personally, I do not think Postel’s Law should be seen as a “general principle of robustness”.
 I agree to some degree that a program should accept data “that it can interpret (e.g. not object to technical errors where the meaning is still clear)”.
 This rule requires interpretation when applying it to a specific case.

 In this guide, I do not argue that every program should be liberal in what it accepts.
 I find it more important that every program is explicit about what it accepts, is outspoken about technical errors and has a well-defined error handling.